Our Approach and Philosophy

 Lastly, the illiquid space is notorious for its high fee structure.
 Our ability to negotiate fees with long-relationship managers and to control our own costs all benefits you.

 “Diversified Trust helped me create a solid transition plan for my business.
 They coordinated with my lawyers, my CPA, and most importantly, the members of my family.”

 Risk is easy to say but much harder to define…

 An investor is often asked to express their risk tolerance.
 That is hard.
 Because risk has a wide number of permutations.
 Your individual definition of risk, combined with your set of goals makes the process of building the right portfolio a bespoke effort each time we undertake it.
 And it should.

 Managing volatility risk is very important when spending is our chief goal.
 The more varied the returns, the less our portfolio can spend.
 Our success in delivering a consistent spend is directly impacted by how much the portfolio’s returns vary over time.

 Trailing a Benchmark

-The risk of differing from benchmark for the portfolio is called tracking error and the more the portfolio is unlike the benchmark in terms of exposures, the bigger the chance to experience a return that is vastly different, either positive or negative.
+The risk of differing from the benchmark for the portfolio is called tracking error and the more the portfolio is unlike the benchmark in terms of exposures, the bigger the chance to experience a return that is vastly different, either positive or negative.
 The more comfortable an investor is with their benchmark, the closer they may want the portfolio to follow it.

 Experiencing a Loss

 For many investors, the real definition of risk is the losing of some significant part of their portfolio’s value.
 We call this draw down.
 The safer the assets in a portfolio, the smaller the potential draw down but also the lower the overall return and less spending a portfolio can do.
-Understanding the trade-off, can help manage the impact of a loss on your long-term goals.
+Understanding the trade-off can help manage the impact of a loss on your long-term goals.